jewettaij/moltemplate/doc/doc_genpoly_lt.md

                    This would compress each monomer lengthwise by 0.5 and 0.7 laterally.
 (After minimization, each monomer should expand back to its ordinary size and shape.)*

-    -header 'some text'
-                   This is a way to insert text at the beginning of the file.
-                   It was intended as a way to tell moltemplate to import files containing definitions of the monomer subunits you will need.
-                   For example: -header 'import "FILE_WHICH_DEFINES_Monomer.lt"'
-                   You can insert multiple lines of text at the beginning of the file by including multiple -header arguments in the argument list.

     -sequence sequence.txt
                    If you are building a heteropolymer, this argument allows